jieyang815/project_dfn/Image processing/ReadMe.md

 # Image processing
----

 ## Data
----

-- **Images**:
----
+Image data are saved under "Image"
 - Original image ("SingleImage....tif")
 - Sample data used for reconstruction (5 regions of interests and corresponding ground truth)
 - A simple macro for ImageJ used for manual segmentation ("MeasureAndGetCoor")

 ## Code
----

 ### MATLAB Toolboxes
----

 All code is written in MATLAB.
 The following toolboxes are required:
 - The Computer Vision Toolbox
 - Image Processing Toolbox

 ### Main scripts
----

 - `main_optimize.m`: main algorithm performs fiber segmentation and parameter optimization based on bi-directional evaluation
 -  `geoPreprocess.m`: preprocess the geometry of the reconstructed fiber network before discretization

 ### Self-defined functions
----

 - `FiberSeg.m`: segment fiber network from the images with preprocessing, fiber detection, and postprocessing.
 - `NetworkDetection.m`: detect nodes and trace fibers along centerlines using DFS.
 - `FiberConnect.m`: postprocess the fiber detection results to connect broken fibers.